MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/onboard-offline-machines.md

 To onboard machines without Internet access, you'll need to take the following general steps:

-[!IMPORTANT] These steps are applicable only to client or server machines running previous versions of Windows such as:
+[!IMPORTANT] The steps below are applicable only to machines running previous versions of Windows such as:
-Windows Server 2016 and earlier and Windows 8.1 and earlier.
+Windows Server 2016 and earlier or Windows 8.1 and earlier.
-Note: An OMS gateway server can still be used as proxy for disconnected Windows 10 machines when configured via 'TelemetryProxyServer' registry or GPO.
+Note: An OMS gateway server can still be used as proxy for disconnected Windows 10 machines when configured via 'TelemetryProxyServer' registry or GPO.</br>
 For more information, refer to the articles below: https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/onboard-downlevel https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/configure-server-endpoints#windows-server-2008-r2-sp1--windows-server-2012-r2-and-windows-server-2016